 A small Pomeranian Puppy must produce enough energy to run around and play.

 Examples of the Diet I use at Dochlaggie for My Pomeranians Puppies:

 - Puppy dry kibble and water 24/7

-- Canned Puppy food: About a heaped tablespoon, 3 times daily with a little milk on top.
-(Increase the amount fed if the puppy needs more and as he grows).
+- Canned Puppy food: About a heaped tablespoon, three times daily, with a little milk on top.
+(Increase the amount fed if the puppy needs more as he grows).

-- Clean Water: Placed in a shallow bowl MUST be available at all times.
+- Clean Water: Placed in a shallow bowl MUST always be available.

 - Never feed your Pomeranian puppy cooked bones, chicken wings, or chicken necks.

 - Caution should be used when feeding any food that is minced or chopped.
-Please ensure that the food is minced or chopped very, very fine as Pomeranians can easily choke on large pieces of meat.
+Please ensure the food is minced or chopped very fine, as Pomeranians can easily choke on large pieces of meat.

 For variety, the following are safe and nutritious options:

 - Boiled egg.